Bait & Tackle Rigs

 $2.69

-Bass Pro Shops Crappie Maxx Squirmin' Squirts - Pumpkin Chartreuse Pepper
+Bass Pro Shops Crappie Maxx Squirmin' Squirts - Pearl

 Crappie, bass, and bluegill love to inhale our Bass Pro Shops Crappie Maxx Squirmin' Squirt.
 Its soft, hollow body and fine, undulating tentacles make the Squirt dart through the water like a real minnow.
 Plus, it's salt-impregnated for maximum attraction